seanf316/PC-Haven/README.md

 ## **Agile Planning**

 This project was developed using agile methodologies by delivering small features across the duration of the project.
-All User Stories were assigned to Epics, prioritized under the labels, Must Have, Should Have and Could Have.
+All User Stories were assigned to Epics, prioritized under the labels, Must Have, Should Have, and Could Have.
 They were assigned story points according to complexity.
-Fibonacci sequence is employed for the Story points.
+The Fibonacci sequence is employed for the Story points.
 "Must Have" stories were completed first, "Should Have's" and then finally "Could Have's".
 It was done this way to ensure that all core requirements were completed first to give the project a complete feel.
 In some scenarios, certain "Should Have's" were implemented before schedule due to the nature of the implementation i.e. some Product related "Should Have's" were done during Product development with some "Must Have's" - Error templates developed later on.
 The rest were applied based on capacity and timing.
 The Kanban board was created using Github projects and can be located [here](https://github.com/users/seanf316/projects/8) and can be viewed to see more information on the project cards.
 All stories have a full set of acceptance criteria to define the functionality that marks that story as complete.

 ![Project Kanban](docs/readme_screenshots/project.webp)